hashgraph/hedera-services/platform-sdk/docs/proposals/queuestate-fcqueue-to-virtualmap/proposal.md

 The underlying `VirtualMap` will map longs to E, where E is the type of the queue.
 The longs will be used to organize the links between queue elements: if an element has position N, then its next element has position N+1.
 When an empty queue is created, its head and tail are both pointing to 0.
-The head is _the next_ position to add, the tails is _the first_ position to remove.
+The head is _the next_ position to add, the tails is _the current_ position to remove.
 If head and tail positions are equal, the queue is empty.

 ![Map keys](map-keys.svg)